oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/6-deploy-the-demo-code-to-the-ci/deploy-the-demo-code-to-the-ci.md

 In just a few steps our demo is going to be ready to run.
 In this step we will install the software packages used by the demo code as well as perform some configuration in preparation for the demo execution.

-1. Using the connected terminal, move to the senti-meter-demo:
+1. Using the connected terminal, move to the `senti-meter-demo` folder:

     ```bash
     [opc@senti-meter-server ~]$ <copy>cd ~/senti-meter-demo</copy>